Nutrition And Brain Health

 Scientists have confirmed that in brain regions using more energy, local capillaries dilate and deliver more glucose.3 But before you open a bag of sugary treats to give your brain energy, you should know that scientists are still trying to figure out how glucose and brain function are related.4 Glucose spikes cause more harm than good.
 It’s hard to prove that better nutrition boosts brain health and cognition, but it’s pretty clear that nutrient deficiencies adversely affect brain health.

 Read about the 8 best foods for better brain health and the research that supports making these foods a part of your diet.

 The gut and the brain are closely linked through direct and indirect pathways.
-The endocrine, immune, and nervous system connect the brain and gut.
-The microbiome, bacteria in the gut, strongly influences gut health and, therefore, brain health.5 Changes in the microbiome with aging may contribute to age-related changes in the brain.
+The endocrine, immune, and nervous systems connect the brain and gut.
+The microbiome, or bacteria in the gut, strongly influences gut health and, therefore, brain health.5 Changes in the microbiome with aging may contribute to age-related changes in the brain.
 The link is thought to be inflammation.6

 Each person’s microbiota profile is different, but the relative abundance and distribution of healthy bacteria in the gut are consistent.5 Environmental factors, foods, and antibiotics can kill good gut bacteria, giving unhealthy bacteria a chance to overpopulate your gut.

 Disorders of the gut microbiome have been linked to:6-9

 To maintain gut microbiome health, avoid antibiotics, consume a healthy diet, and get plenty of restful sleep.
 While antibiotics are essential for treating symptomatic bacterial infections, they do nothing for viral infections, and they disrupt the gut microbiome.
 There is well-documented evidence for the psychiatric side effects of antibiotics.5 This provides evidence linking the microbiome, the gut, and brain health.